BazzaCuda/MinimalistMediaPlayerX/README.md

 - ``Minimalist Media Player`` provides full zoom and pan functions as well as video rotation.

-- The app allows MPV to be configured via the normal mpv.conf file.
+- MPV can be configured via the normal mpv.conf file.
 As always with this file, some experimentation will be required to get the effect you require.

 - N.B.
 Many keys can be held down for rapid repitition.